-D. Qualification of nominees

-- Each nominee must be an individual member of the Party, in accordance with the conditions of membership which include, where applicable, membership of an appropriate trade union. - ii.
+- ii.
+The LGC must ensure that all eligible members are informed of their right to self-nominate to the panel of approved candidates together with details of the timetable described in section 1 above. - D. Qualification of nominees - i.
+Each nominee must be an individual member of the Party, in accordance with the conditions of membership which include, where applicable, membership of an appropriate trade union. - ii.
 Each nominee must have paid the Party membership contribution at the appropriate rate and have at least 12 months' continuous national individual membership of the Party in the electoral area concerned at the date of nomination.
-This 12 month continuous membership and residency qualification may be waived in exceptional circumstances to be decided by the LCF and endorsed by the RD(GS) on behalf of the NEC. - iii.
+This 12 month continuous membership and residency qualification may be waived in exceptional circumstances to be decided by the LGC and agreed by the NEC or it's relevant sub-committee as laid out in Chapter 2 Clause II of the Labour Party rule book. - iii.
 All nominees must undertake, if elected, to accept and conform to the standing orders of the appropriate Labour group as approved by the NEC. - iv.
 Nominees must be legally qualified, and not disqualified, to stand for the local authority at the election concerned.
-It is

-- required of LCFs that they take steps to check on disqualifications under the relevant legislation as well as any Party requirements when compiling their panel of prospective candidates. - Sitting councillors must be nominated and considered for endorsement and selection in accordance with the provisions set out in section E.ii.A.1 below, unless varied by section F.i.A. below. - vi.
+It is required of LGCs that they take steps to check on disqualifications under the relevant legislation as well as any Party requirements when compiling their panel of prospective candidates. - v.
+Sitting councillors must be nominated and considered for endorsement and selection in accordance with the provisions set out in section E.ii.A.1 below, unless varied by section F.i.A. below. - vi.
 If a sitting councillor, the nominee must also have paid their annual elected representatives levy, and be fully paid up to date with their Party membership subscriptions at the standard rate and pay by direct debit. - vii.
 Sitting councillors who have had the Labour group whip withdrawn from them indefinitely are not eligible for membership of any panel. - viii.
-This Party shall not accept as qualified for inclusion in its panel of approved candidates any sitting councillor whose sole legal qualification for standing for election in the local government area is existing service as a councillor. - E. Endorsement of applicants to the panel of approved candidates - All applicants recommended for inclusion in its panel of candidates must be submitted to a meeting of the LCF concerned. - ii.
-There are three ways that applicants will be considered for membership of the approved panel of candidates.
-The particular method of approval depends upon the individual circumstances of the applicant as set out below:
+This Party shall not accept as qualified for inclusion in its panel of approved candidates any sitting councillor whose sole legal qualification for standing for election in the local government area is existing service as a councillor.